 Rhode Island traffic ticket cases are similar to most other kinds of simple hearings.
 Expect:

 - Presentation of testimony, witnesses, and evidence.

 After the closing arguments, there will be time for motions to dismiss.
 You or your lawyer might make a motion, or the court might make a motion.

 Once that time is over, if the traffic ticket isn't dismissed or the judge dismisses only certain violations, it's time for a verdict.

 If you're found " guilty," you must deal with all applicable ticket fines and penalties, or file an appeal.

 The court is required to inform you of your right to an appeal, but in general you can file an appeal if you do not agree with your verdict.
 You must pay a fee and use your court's appropriate form.

 Your first appeal will go to an appellate panel with the Traffic Tribunal; you can appeal the appellate panel's decision with the District Court.

 Rhode Island doesn't use a point system, so you don't have to worry about points showing up on your driving record―regardless of your verdict.

-Once it’s time to renew your policy (and perhaps before), your auto insurance provider will learn about your guilty verdict and most likely will increase your rates.
+Once it's time to renew your policy, your auto insurance provider will learn about your "guilty" verdict and likely increase your rates.